Saturated Fats Foods What You Need to Know

 Understanding Nutrition Labels

-When looking at nutrition labels, check the saturated fat content per serving.
-For example, whole milk has 5 grams of saturated fat per serving, but skim milk has almost none17.
-Also, 3 ounces (85 grams) of fish has less than 1 gram of saturated fat, while the same amount of hamburger has over 5 grams17.
+When looking at nutrition labels check the saturated fat content per serving.
+For example, whole milk has 5 grams of saturated fat per serving but skim milk has almost none.
+Also 3 ounces 85 grams of fish has less than 1 gram of saturated fat while the same amount of hamburger has over 5 grams.

 Choosing low and medium saturated fat foods helps you make healthier choices for your well-being.